AdamKong/Spark-iOS-SDK-Demo-App/README.md

 }
 ```

-All the actions use the access token we get in authorization step at the backend.
+All the actions use the access token we get in the authorization step at the backend.
 If you want to know how exactly a space is created, how a message is posted, etc., please refer to this document for the detailed information - https://developer.ciscospark.com/getting-started.html.
-They’re basically HTTP requests, and the doc shows how to set the method, header and body.
+They’re all REST requests, and the doc shows how to set the method, header
+and body.

 ## Audio and Video Channel:

 In the “Audio & Video Support” channel, we can send audio and video calls.
-Note, it can dial to not only a Spark address, but also any valid sip and PSTN destinations as long as you have enough privileges.
+If you want to dial SIP or PSTN destinations, you will need the correct privileges – contact your Spark org admin or your Cisco partner to confirm.

 In the “call” buttons, we register a “Touch Up Inside” event:

 ![](https://github.com/AdamKong/Spark-iOS-SDK-Demo-App/blob/master/Sparkdemoapp/img_for_README/callOut.png)